 A Quick Note:

-Men’s varsity rowing teams are sanctioned by the Intercollegiate Rowing Association (IRA).
+Men’s varsity rowing teams are organized by the Intercollegiate Rowing Association (IRA).
 They compete in the IRA National Championships, the oldest rowing championship in the country.
 Women’s collegiate rowing teams are sanctioned by the National Collegiate Athletic Association (NCAA).
 They compete at the NCAA Division I Rowing Championship as well as the IRA National Championships.

 Because rowing is one of the few collegiate sports in which clubs can prove just as competitive, not every school on our list of the 30 Best Colleges for Rowing is home to an NCAA- or IRA-sanctioned rowing team.
 All non-NCAA/IRA-sanctioned rowing teams are eligible to compete in the American Collegiate Rowing Association (ACRA) National Championship Regatta, an exclusive and prestigious event.

 One of the best rowing colleges in the nation, Boston University enjoys a long history of rowing.
 The university’s men’s rowing teams compete in the Eastern Association of Rowing Colleges (EARC).
 Its women’s teams compete as part of the Eastern Association of Women’s Rowing Colleges (EAWRC).
 The two collectively make up the oldest and most competitive conference in collegiate rowing.
 In recent years, Boston University’s women’s teams have proven to be most successful.
 The Terriers were back-to-back national champions in 1991 and 1992.

 Providence, Rhode Island